 Ornithology: A Career in the Study of Birds

 A career in ornithology involves the study of birds, their behavior, biology, and habitats.
-Ornithologists use their knowledge to protect bird species and their habitats, and to promote conservation efforts.
+What ornithologists do is use their knowledge to protect bird species and their habitats, and to promote conservation efforts.

 As a career, ornithologists are responsible for conducting research on birds, monitoring their populations and habitats, and conserving their populations.